If you have a question that is not answered here, please contact the Open Access team in the Library.

 offset subscription income from payments for publishing services (to avoid double payments - often called 'double dipping').

-Publishing your work open access means that it will have a larger audience as it will not be behind a subscription paywall.
+Publishing your work Open Access means that it will have a larger audience as it will not be behind a subscription paywall.
 Other benefits include:

 Most publishers now offer some fully Open Access journals so check the publisher's website.
 A good source of reputable Open Access journals is the Directory of Open Access Journals (DOAJ).
 Tools such as Scimagojr and Scopus also allow you to filter journal searches to only show Open Access journals.